Recora-Health/flutter_zoom/zoom/README.md

 # Flutter Zoom
 A Flutter plugin for the Zoom Client SDK.

-## iOS appears to work fine, Android reqires a Material Design update.
+## iOS Simulator is not working in this version

 ## Zoom SDK Versions